-2.4.1 Adding a package
+2.4.1 Adding a Package

-Selecting Add Data > New Package takes users to the screen shown below, where all the relevant package details must be provided.
-In particular, the Name and Project phase are two required fields which must be filled in before the FADMS will allow the user to click Save to create the package.
+Selecting Add Data > New Package takes users to the screen shown below, where all the relevant Package details must be provided.
+In particular, the Name and Project phase are two required fields which must be filled in before the FADMS will allow the user to click Save to create the Package.

+Name

-Find Data Ite m Details Package Details Package Contents History Name Fish Attributes - Elemental Analysis 2012 - Earth Tone 2012 Description The intent of the 2012 elemental signature study is to build on the initial results from the 2010 and 2011 studies.
+Name Fish Attributes - Elemental Analysis 2012 - Earth Tone 2012

+Description The intent of the 2012 elemental signature study is to build on the initial results from the 2010 and 2011 studies.
 This report summarizes all years of study.
-The primary goals of the elemental signature work are: 1) to establish whether otolith Organization EarthTone Environmental; Mainstream Aquatics Publication year 2013 Project phase Pre-Project • Save Cancel N/A G3
+The primary goals of the elemental signature work are: 1) to establish whether otolith

+Organization EarthTone Environmental; Mainstream Aquatics

+Publication year 2013

+Project phase Pre-Project •

+Comments N/A

+Save Cancel

 After saving, users will be prompted to assign Attributes to the Package using drop-down menus.
-Users open each category by clicking on the title, selecting one attribute from the dropdown list, and clicking the \bigcirc button to add it.
+Users open each category by clicking on the title, selecting one attribute from the dropdown list, and clicking the $\blacksquare$ button to add it.
 Users must select and add attributes within each category one at a time.
-Users can also delete the package from this page if they have made an error.
-Once a package is created, it can be populated with items from the Package Contents screen.
-At least one Deliverable Item must be added to the package.
+Users can also delete the Package from this page if they have made an error.
+Once a Package is created, it can be populated with Items from the Package Contents screen.
+At least one Deliverable Item must be added to the Package.